Search

 Do Trade Schools Typically Accept Veteran Benefits?

-The short answer: It depends on the school, but some GI Bill® benefits could extend to trade school for veterans.21
+The short answer: It depends on the school, but some GI Bill benefits could extend to trade schools for veterans.

-At UTI, our Financial Aid representatives are well-versed to help you navigate your VA benefits.
-In fact, most of our Military Admissions Representatives are U.S. veterans.
+At UTI, our Financial Aid Representatives are well-versed to help you navigate your VA benefits.20 In fact, most of our Military Admissions Representatives are U.S. veterans.

-We’re also proud to have been designated a Military Friendly® School, indicating our support of veterans and military service members.56 From VA funding20 to exclusive scholarships,10 our team is here to help you navigate this journey.
+We’re proud to support our military veterans.
+From VA funding20 to exclusive scholarships,10 our team is here to help you navigate this journey.

 Request more information today to learn more.